outscale/terraform-provider-outscale/website/docs/r/tag.html.markdown

 page_title: "OUTSCALE: outscale_tag"
 sidebar_current: "docs-outscale-resource-tag"
 description: |-
   Adds or replaces one or more tags for one or more specified resources.
+---

+#outscale_tag

+Adds or replaces one or more tags for one or more specified resources.
 A tag consists of a key and a value.
 This combination must be unique for each resource.
 Tags allow associating user data with resources.
 You can tag the following resources: